strimzi/strimzi-kafka-bridge/README.md

 ## Getting help

-If you encounter any issues while using Strimzi Kafka Bridge, you can get help using trhe following:
+If you encounter any issues while using Strimzi Kafka Bridge, you can get help through the following methods:

 - [Strimzi Users mailing list](https://lists.cncf.io/g/cncf-strimzi-users/topics)
 - [#strimzi channel on CNCF Slack](https://slack.cncf.io/)